Grayda/pixoo_api/NOTES.md

 - The app makes a lot of calls to `rongcfg.com` and `rongnav.com`.
 I think they're just logging / data collection stuff, so they might be worth blocking on your local network, in case it's phoning home a bunch of info?
 - Divoom runs an MQTT server on appin.divoom-gz.com.
 You can connect without authentication, but it doesn't really do much.
 I can't get any data in or out of it.
+  - I think there might also be an MQTT server on the Pixoo 64 itself?
+You can't connect to it, but it can connect to you somehow?
+  - Conversely, the device might connect to Divoom's MQTT server, so if you want a purely offline device (after geting it set up?) then you might need to do some DNS redirecting

 ## Sending images